Decision of the European Ombudsman concerning traineeships

 For the reimbursement of expenses incurred during duly authorised missions, the provisions applicable to officials of the European Union apply by analogy.

-At the request of the trainee, the European Ombudsman will also insure his or her spouse and children against the risk of sickness and accident.
-In such cases, the trainee will pay the insurance premiums in full.
+At the request of the trainee, the Ombudsman’s Office will also insure his or her spouse and children against the risk of sickness and accident.
+In such cases, the trainee will bear the additional costs.

 Trainees are entitled to two working days' leave for each month of the traineeship.

-In exceptional circumstances, trainees may ask the Head of the Personnel, Administration and Budget Unit for permission to be absent from work.
-Such requests will, in particular, be examined in the light of the special leave provisions applicable to the Ombudsman's officials.
+In exceptional circumstances, trainees may ask for permission to be absent from work.
+Such requests will be examined in the light of the special leave provisions applicable to the Ombudsman's officials.
 If an authorisation is granted, the procedures applicable to officials of the European Union will apply by analogy.

 If absent as a result of sickness, trainees must notify the Ombudsman’s Office immediately.
 Absences of more than three days must be justified by a medical certificate.